ZhouLanNCSU/Probalistic_Fiber_Tracking/README.md

 # Probalistic_Fiber_Tracking

-This github repository contains the codes for the manuscript "Probabilistic Diffusion MRI Fiber Tracking Using a Directed Acyclic Graph Auto-Regressive Model of Positive Definite Matrices".
+This github repository contains the codes for the manuscript "Probabilistic Diffusion MRI Fiber Tracking Using a Directed Acyclic Graph Auto-Regressive Model of Positive Definite Matrices" (https://arxiv.org/pdf/1906.06459.pdf).

 #### "Real_Data_Analysis"
 1. The folder contains all the scripts used for Section 3.